$ cd fundamentals-of-devops

 Serverless orchestration: e.g., deploy functions using AWS Lambda.

-You’ll work through examples where you deploy the same app using each of these approaches, which will let you see how different orchestration approaches perform across a variety of dimensions (e.g., rolling out updates, load balancing, auto scaling, auto healing, and so on), so that you can pick the right tool for the job.
+To help you navigate the orchestration space, this blog post will walk you through each of these categories.
+Along the way, you’ll work through examples where you deploy the same app using each of these approaches, which will let you see how different orchestration approaches perform across a variety of dimensions (e.g., rolling out updates, load balancing, auto scaling, auto healing, and so on), so that you can pick the right tool for the job.
 Let’s get started by understanding exactly what orchestration is, and why it’s important.

 In the world of classical music, a conductor is responsible for orchestration: that is, they direct the orchestra, coordinating all the individual members to start or stop playing, to increase or decrease the tempo, to play quieter or louder, and so on.
 In the world of software, an orchestration tool is responsible for orchestration: it directs software clusters, coordinating all the individual apps to start or stop, to increase or decrease the hardware resources available to them, to increase or decrease the number of replicas, and so on.